 Earlier studies had suggested that dysfunction of specific brain regions might underpin psychopathy.
 Such areas of the brain were identified as the amygdala, i.e., the area associated with emotions, fear and aggression, and the orbitofrontal cortex (OFC), the region which deals with decision making.

 There is a white matter tract that connects the amygdala and OFC, which is called the uncinate fasciculus (UF).
 However, nobody had ever studied the UF in psychopaths.
-The team from King’s used an imaging method called in vivo diffusion tensor magnetic resonance imaging (DT-MRI) tractography to analyze the UF in psychopaths.
+The team from King’s used an imaging method called in vivo diffusion tensor magnetic resonance imaging (DT-MRI also known as DTI) tractography to analyze the UF in psychopaths.
+DT-MRI is a type of MRI procedure that is used to map and characterize three-dimensional spaces in the brain and body.

 Dr. Craig added: “This study is part of an ongoing program of research into the biological basis of criminal psychopathy.
 It highlights that exciting developments in brain imaging such as DT-MRI now offer neuroscientists the potential to move towards a more coherent understanding of the possible brain networks that underlie psychopathy, and potentially towards treatments for this mental disorder.”